Chapter 1 | Let's Make a Deal

 Just as the water slide attendant is about to push us down the dark slide, Ian and James jump into our raft and of course, James takes a seat right next to me.

-I loved the thrill of the ride so I let my high-pitched screams escape my mouth as I clutched onto someone’s arm.
-I thought it was Ian’s which I wouldn’t have minded, but when the light from the sun finally showed itself, I looked up into the smiling grey-blue eyes of James.
+I love the thrill of the ride, so I let my high-pitch screams escape my mouth as I clutch onto someone’s arm.
+I thought it was Ian’s which I wouldn’t have minded, but when the light from the sun finally shows itself, I look up into the smiling grey-blue eyes of James.

 “Have fun Sky?”
 He smirks, looking down at my hands enclosed around his large bicep.

 “Shut up.”
 I mumble while yanking my hands away.